Revisiting Automated Topic Model Evaluation with Large Language Models: Optimal Number of Topics Prompts

-In this section, we show the prompts for investigating the optimal number of topics.
-Prompts were iteratively developed on the Bills dataset, however there was not too much prompt tuning involved.
-We incorporate research questions two-fold. first, we specify whether we are looking for \textit{broad} or \textit{narrow} topics, and second we prompt 5 example categories.

-We believe this is a realistic operationalization of a project which involves topic models.
-If our goal is some sort of reasonable partitioning of a collection, we usually have some priors about what categories we want the collection to be partitioned into.
-However, we admit that these considerations are rather ad-hoc and there is ample room for improvement.
-Nevertheless, we find that they seem to work in our three case studies.
-We leave it to future work to investigate this in more detail.
+We now show the prompts for the optimal number of topics.
+We incorporate research questions in two ways: (1) we specify whether we are looking for \textit{broad} or \textit{narrow} topics, and (2) we prompt 5 example categories.
+We believe this is a realistic operationalization.
+If our goal is a reasonable partitioning of a collection, we usually have some priors about what categories we want the collection to be partitioned into.

-In \Cref{fig:prompt_rating_task_number_of_topics}, we show the prompt for rating $T_{ws}$ for topic models run with different numbers of topics.
-Note how the task description and user prompt is identical to the prompt used in our prior experiments, displayed in e.g., \Cref{fig:prompt_rating_task}.
+\Cref{fig:prompt_rating_task_number_of_topics} shows the prompt for rating $T_{ws}$ by models run with different numbers of topics.
+The task description and user prompt is identical to the prompt used in our prior experiments, displayed in e.g., \Cref{fig:prompt_rating_task}.
 However, the dataset description is different and allows for some variation.
 In \Cref{fig:topic_assignment_prompt}, we show the prompt for automatically assigning labels to a document from a $T_{dc}$.

-To automatically find the optimal number of topics for a topic model, we prompt an LLM to provide a concise label to a document from the topic document collection (the most likely documents assigned by a topic model to a topic).
-We show the prompt used for this experiment in Figure \Cref{fig:topic_assignment_prompt}.
+To automatically find the optimal number of topics for a topic model, we prompt an LLM to provide a concise label to a document from the topic document collection, the most likely documents assigned by a topic model to a topic (see \Cref{fig:topic_assignment_prompt}).